 The same is true about the Gokaden (五ヶ伝) during the Shin-to time.
 In the Ko-to time, Bizen swordsmiths forged swords with Bizen characteristics.
 The blades Yamato swordsmiths made usually showed the Yamato Den characteristics.
 But in the Shin-to time, a swordsmith of one particular Den sometimes forged the style of another Den’s features.
 As a result, it is hard to determine who forged a specific sword.

 For Shin-to, we study the characteristics of seven main locations.
 The following chapters will go over them.

-Around the Genroku Era (1688 – 1704), some picturesque Hamon became a trendy style.
-Some swordsmiths made picturesque Hamon on wakizashi or short swords and it became very fashionable.
-But many foreigners loved those swords and majority of them were exported to outside of Japan around Meiji restoration time (1868).
+In and after the Genroku era (元禄1688 – 1704), some picturesque Hamon became a trendy style.
+Some swordsmiths made picturesque Hamon on Wakizashi or short swords.
+Since it became very popular, especially among foreigners, most of them were exported outside of Japan around the Meiji Restoration time.
 Very few are left in Japan today.

-The red circle indicates the time we discuss in this chapter.
+The red circle above indicates the time we discuss in this chapter.